 On March 27, 2017, Rocky Mountain College was awarded a $400 grant from the Downtown Billings Rotary Club Special Projects Committee to fund a new initiative that was started in collaboration between RMC and its Partner in Education - Rose Park Elementary School.
 This grant was used to create 50 health kits that will be immediately distributed to homeless children (or children in need) who attend Rose Park Elementary School.

-The Rocky Mountain College Office of Community Engagement would like to thank Rotary for this grant to assist with the launching of a new health kit program that will serve Rose Park Elementary, Rocky’s Partner in Education school.
+The Rocky Mountain College Office of Community Engagement would like to thank the Downtown Billings Rotary Club for this grant to assist with the launching of a new health kit program that will serve Rose Park Elementary, Rocky’s Partner in Education school.

-Not only will this program help fill a community need, but will also provide service opportunities for our RMC students, who would volunteer to help put these health kits together.
-This helps to demonstrate to our students an understanding of service opportunities in the community (and even at the national and international level), and also helps teach them the value of participating in social and educational interactions.
-At RMC, we also want students to see how community service informs their chosen career and academic experiences, while developing an understanding of being an engaged, civically minded citizen.
+Not only will this program help fill a community need, but will also provide service opportunities for our RMC students, who volunteer to help put these health kits together.
+This helps demonstrate to our students an understanding of service opportunities in the community (and even at the national and international level), and also helps teach them the value of participating in social and educational interactions.
+At RMC, we also want students to see how community service informs their chosen career and academic experiences, while developing an understanding of being an engaged civically-minded citizen.

-Thank you again Rotary for this grant, on behalf of Rocky Mountain College and the Rose Park Elementary School students and families who will be able to use this program.
+Thank you again, Downtown Billings Rotary Club, for this grant, on behalf of Rocky Mountain College and the Rose Park Elementary School students and families who benefit from this program.